Master Terms and Conditions

 c) permission to analyse the Customer Data, either manually or automatically, to (i) correct or improve the operation and/or performance of the Software Service and (ii) to identify and provide new products and services that may benefit the Customer.
 FISCAL may analyse the Customer Data in this manner for the benefit of the broader FISCAL customer base;

-d) the right to Transmit Customer Data within FISCAL’s data centre and over the internet via Third Party Connections, and display Customer Data via web browser on Named User devices; and
+d) the right to Transmit Customer Data within FISCAL’s data centre and over the internet via Third Party Connections, and display Customer Data via web browser on Named User devices; where required for additional modules Transmit Customer Data outside of FISCAL to the named third party provider, and

 e) permission to Transform or Optimise the Customer Data for reporting, analysis and aggregation purposes.